 Looking for another great way to use frozen blueberries and rhubarb?
-In my continued quest to use the produce stored in my big freezer from last year, I used some frozen rhubarb to make pineapple rhubarb jam.
+In my continued quest to use the produce stored in my big freezer from last year, I used some frozen rhubarb to make pineapple rhubarb jam and tangy rhubarb orange jam.
 I’m also on a continuous quest to find more ways to use frozen berries, and have made raspberry blueberry jam, blueberry syrup, blueberry cobbler, blueberry hand pies, berry gelato, and blueberry lime jam.
 Now, I’m going to have blueberries and rhubarb join together in an easy blueberry rhubarb crisp recipe.
 What can you do with fresh rhubarb?
 This recipe works with fresh rhubarb and blueberries as well.

 I’m fortunate that rhubarb and blueberries both grow well in our garden.
 In this recipe for frozen blueberry rhubarb crisp, I use the same basic recipe as I used for my easy apple crisp recipe.
 The blueberry rhubarb crisp recipe with oats in the topping is hard to resist.
 Since it’s not a recipe for rhubarb by itself in a crisp, I was able to use the same amount of sugar as in the easy apple crisp.
 The best recipes for rhubarb crisp might have to use quite a bit of added sugar.
 Due to the blueberries in this rhubarb berry crisp recipe, the sugar content can be lower.

 ***Disclaimer: This post contains affiliate links, which means as an Amazon Associate I earn from qualifying purchases at no additional cost to you.*** Already know what you’d like to get from Amazon?
 Here’s a handy way to get to the website, linked to a rhubarb recipe book with 50 rhubarb recipes.
 Just click on the link, then browse around and do your shopping.
 Have fun trying more recipes with rhubarb!